alexandresanchograca/linkedin-card-generator/README.md

 ## Frontend:

 A React web application that sends requests to the backend API and builds a business card with the returned data.
-This card can be easily printed by right clicking the current page and using your browser built-in print functionality.
+This card can be easily printed by right-clicking the current page and using your browser's built-in print functionality.
 The page elements will be automatically hidden when you do so.

 #### Dependencies: